Australia's Norfolk Island braces for Cyclone Gabrielle impact | Science-Environment

 Australia's Norfolk Island braces for Cyclone Gabrielle impact

-The country's weather forecaster, MetService, said it expected Gabrielle to move towards New Zealand in coming days.
-"We expect to see impacts from this cyclone from Sunday starting in the north and spreading south to other parts of northern and central New Zealand," the forecaster said on Saturday.

-Cyclone Gabrielle, headed for New Zealand, brought destructive winds to Australia's Norfolk Island on Saturday as it continued to track towards the tiny external territory in the Pacific Ocean.
+Cyclone Gabrielle, headed for New Zealand, brought destructive winds to Australia's Norfolk Island on Saturday as it closed in on the tiny external territory in the Pacific Ocean.

-Gabrielle, a Category 2 tropical cyclone with winds of up 155 kilometres per hour (96 mph), was 235 km (146 miles) northwest of Norfolk Island, where conditions were deteriorating, Australia's weather bureau said Saturday.
+Gabrielle, a Category 2 tropical cyclone with winds of up 155 km per hour (96 mph), was 195 km (121 miles) northwest of Norfolk Island, where conditions were deteriorating, Australia's weather bureau said on Saturday afternoon.
 The forecaster said the cyclone's centre would pass over or near Norfolk Island - an Australian territory 1,500 km (930 miles) east of Sydney - on Saturday evening.

 Australia's mainland is not expected to be hit by the cyclone, but in New Zealand some North Island regions including Auckland - the country's biggest city - have been preparing for it to spark bad weather.
 The country's weather forecaster, MetService, said it expected Gabrielle to move towards New Zealand in coming days.